devopsdays/devopsdays-web/content/events/2023-new-york-city/covid-19-policy.md

 +++
 Title = "Health & Safety / COVID-19 Policy"
 Type = "event"
-Description = "Health & Safety Policy for DevOpsDays NYC 2023" aliases = ["/events/2023-newyorkcity/covid"]
+Description = "Health & Safety Policy for devopsdays NYC 2023" aliases = ["/events/2023-newyorkcity/covid"]
 +++

-In order to ensure the health and safety of all our attendees, staff, speakers, sponsors, and venue partners, DevOpsDays NYC is instituting the following COVID-19 policy for our 2023 event
+In order to ensure the health and safety of all our attendees, staff, speakers, sponsors, and venue partners, devopsdays NYC is instituting the following COVID-19 policy for our 2023 event

 ### Vaccination / Testing
 * For the purposes of this event, we are requiring negative COVID tests (PCR or antigen) from within the last 24 hours for in-person attendance.
 Specifically, we're asking this of all participants - including sponsors, speakers, staff, and attendees.